adaapp/Test-assignment2-team4/README.md

 https://docs.google.com/forms/d/e/1FAIpQLSc7P46kY3y1qZsO-8r04ekQAPc0k2TGqmJHWf1DGV9p-H6hSg/viewform

+## UI Design Results

+As shown in the results above, the majority votes chose the second option.
+We chose to use a google form to capture the results as it was a simple way to recieve the feedback from the team.
+With this A/B testing method, we were able to provide the benefits of each sample.
+The second sample had a simpler and easy design so this is what we decided to choose.

 ## Testing Review

 We decided to use JEST because we were comfortable with this testing framework.
 Our first testing was smoke test (to test the initial testing).

+We created a test to throw out an error hen a user puts a numerical amount with more than two decimal places.

 &nbsp;